 Well let me get the style thing out of the way first.
 Luhrmann’s vision of “The Great Gatsby” is dripping with flamboyance and spectacle.
-It’s impossible not to notice it starting with the incredibly cool opening credits.
+It’s impossible not to notice starting with the incredibly cool opening credits.
 But some people have taken issue with the style saying it subverts any heart and feeling the movie may be going for.
 Let me say I disagree.
 “The Great Gatsby” is about several things, among those is the decadence and excess of the Roaring Twenties.
-Much of the movie’s style is spent indulging us into the excesses of the time.
+Much of the movie’s style is spent indulging us in the excesses of the time.
 It isn’t just style for the sake of style.
 From the lavish party sequences to the lively speakeasies, the style is used to visually impress but also to draw us into the loose and raucous period.
 I found it to be very effective.

 But for me the best visuals weren’t found in the wild parties with the gyrating dancers and showers of confetti.
 The movie certainly looked good there.
 But it looked even better when it was showing off the bustling city.
 The bright lights, the busy sidewalks, the tall buildings – it’s all beautifully realized through Luhrmann’s camera.
 We see it as midwesterner Nick Carraway sees it – as a surreal and exotic new world brimming with life.
 The visuals also shine in two different sequences where Gatsby takes his gorgeous yellow custom car “into town”.
 There’s clearly plenty of CGI trickery at work, but I felt these scenes were as wild and fast-paced as the lives these characters were living.
 This film also features one of the more interesting uses of 3D.
-It’s flashy when it needs to be but often times it’s subtle in its implementation.
+It’s flashy when it needs to be, but often times it’s subtle in its implementation.
 I wouldn’t say it was completely necessary, but unlike most uses of 3D, here it added to my experience.

 But enough about style and visuals.
 What about the story?
 As I said, “The Great Gatsby” is about several things.
-As I mentioned, it touches on the decadence and self-indulgence of the filthy rich.
+It touches on the decadence and self-indulgence of the filthy rich.
 It exposes the shallow nature of the upper class.
 It looks at the elation and heartbreak that accompanies true love.
 It examines the futility of trying to recreate the past.
-Like the novel, there are so many themes interwoven throughout this story and I think it works here for the most part.
+Like the novel, there are so many themes interwoven throughout this story, and I think it works here for the most part.
 This is in large part due to Luhrmann’s faithfulness to Fitzgerald’s work.
 I can’t say it’s as engaging or as enthralling as the novel, but so much is pulled from the pages that it left me quite happy.

 The story revolves around the mysterious Jay Gatsby (Leonardo DiCaprio).
 Gatsby is an extremely wealthy man who lives in an extravagant mansion and is known citywide for his wild parties.
 No one knows who Gatsby is but everyone has an opinion.
 Everyone includes Nick Carraway (Tobey Maguire), Gatsby’s innocent and wide-eyed neighbor who also serves as our narrator.
 Along the way we also meet Nick’s lovely cousin Daisy (Carey Mulligan), her boisterous husband Tom (Joel Edgerton), and Daisy’s beautiful best friend Jordan (Elizabeth Debicki).
 Through Nick these characters are opened up and the mystery surrounding Gatsby is peeled back one layer at a time.
-But there’s a red herring neatly tucked away in all of this and the story ends up about something much more satisfying.
+But there’s a red herring neatly tucked away in all of this, and the story ends up about something much more satisfying.
 To look at this story simply as a tale of a mysterious rich guy is to miss the greater point.

 Luhrmann’s directing is a key part of the movie but the film would never work without its great performances.
-The tone of each performance is unique in that it not only captures the characters of 1922 but also an older style of acting.
+The tone of each performance is unique in that it not only captures the characters of 1922, but also an older style of acting.
 DiCaprio is perfectly cast as Gatsby whether he’s being the handsome, wealthy, but secretive party host or tackling some deeper emotions later in the film.
 Carey Mulligan is also good as Daisy and Tobey Maguire, an actor I’ve never been excited about, really surprised me.
 I loved Joel Edgerton as Tom.
-It’s said Ben Affleck was initially sought after for this role but I think Edgerton knocks it out of the park.
-But it’s newcomer Elizabeth Debicki who’s a real scene stealer.
-I gravitated to her each time she was on screen and I kept wishing she had more screen time.
+It’s said Ben Affleck was initially sought after for this role, but I think Edgerton knocks it out of the park.
+But it’s newcomer Elizabeth Debicki who’s a real scene-stealer.
+I gravitated to her each time she was on screen, and I kept wishing she had more screen time.

-Many people have had numerous problems with the movie and I would love to say they were wrong.
+Many people have had numerous problems with the movie, and I would love to say they were wrong.
 But while I like the film more than many, it does have a few shortcomings.
 While I did feel the movie had heart, I don’t deny that there is a coldness throughout the picture particularly in a key relationship.
 This leads to a brief lull halfway through.
 I also felt the movie would be better if they had decided to include the romantic tension between Jordan and Nick that we get in the novel.
 It would give the movie more warmth and provide both characters with more to do, especially Jordan.
 I also felt the soundtrack was all over the place.
 When it’s playing the jazzy music of the time or a variation of it things are great.
 But then we’ll get sudden injections of Jay-Z rap tunes which feel terribly out of place.
-I’m not sure what the thinking was behind that but I found it odd and distracting.
+I’m not sure what the thinking was, but I found it odd and distracting.